 I forgot to mention, I began knitting a sweater last week.
-I’m a pretty good knitter, but the pattern I chose, though it builds on skills I’ve gained by making smaller projects, is the most complex pattern I’ve worked with.
+I’m a pretty good knitter, but the pattern I chose, though it builds on skills I’ve gained by making smaller projects, is the most complex pattern I’ve worked.
 It’s knit from the bottom up, beginning with the sleeves, which are joined to the body of the sweater before making the yoke.
 I’ve been working on the first sleeve for several days.
 It’s over a foot long.

 That’s when I noticed it’s too long to accommodate the rest of the rows needed to make the remaining necessary stitch increases.
 I re-read the pattern.
 I had misunderstood the increase rows sequence.
 Now I have to rip out all of the knitting I’ve done, and start over.
 Arrgh!

 I felt defeated, the wind let out of my sails.
 It’s the first day of 2018, and already I’ve made a mistake!